 Alert Level 3

 At level 3 there is a high risk of multiple clusters of the virus and of community transmission.
 At this level, you should stay home in your bubble except for essential movement to work, school, or to access essential services.
 Your bubble can include family or caregivers that you do not live with, but you should keep this exclusive.
 If you work, you should try to work from home.
-At this level, public venues are closed, and gatherings are limited to up to 10 people.
+At this level, public venues are closed, and gatherings are limited to up to ten people.
+Face coverings are recommended to be worn whenever leaving the house.
 Higher-risk people are encouraged to stay home where possible but may access the essential services they need.

 Alert Level 4

 At level 4, movement is highly restricted and no gatherings are permitted.
 You are required to remain within your bubble for the full duration of level 4, unless your safety is at risk.
 All non-essential workers are expected to remain at home unless travelling to the supermarket or to get a Covid-19 test.
+Face coverings should be worn whenever leaving the house.
 A local walk is permitted provided that all safety measures are adhered to, including social distancing from people outside of your bubble.
 This is the most restrictive level and extreme precautions should be taken to ensure your safety.

 For more detailed information on the Alert Level system and what you can do at each level, check the Covid-19 website.